top of page

 What Is Sensory Overload?

-Fortunately, a coach can help you understand your strengths and how to accommodate yourself when facing sensory overload.
+Fortunately, working with a coach or therapist trained in neurodiversity-affirming care can help you understand your strengths and accommodate your sensory needs.

 What are the Signs of Sensory Overload?

-Every individual experiences sensory overload differently.
-Some may feel mildly overwhelmed but can still function, while others may experience a complete nervous system shutdown, rendering them unable to function.
+Signs vary between individuals.
+Some may feel mildly overwhelmed but can still function, while others may experience a complete nervous system shutdown.

 What Causes Sensory Overload?